-representatives, and crime lab staff, should discuss and address these and related challenges and develop procedures that allow for the secure storage of these kits without revealing patients' identity.
+procedures that allow for the secure storage of these kits without revealing patients' identity.
 Storing the evidence as long as necessary is the ideal (e.g., until the patient decides whether to report or until the jurisdiction's statute of limitations for retaining evidence expires).
-However, due to lack of storage space, kits in some jurisdictions are stored for a limited period of time (e.g., 30, 60, or 90 days) and then destroyed if no report is made.
-If such a policy is implemented, it is important that patients are informed regarding the amount of time they have to decide to report and procedures for reporting.
-It is also critical that the period of time given to patients to decide allows them the chance to consider their decision thoroughly; 24 to 48 hours is not sufficient to make such a decision.
+However, due to lack of storage space, kits in some jurisdictions are stored for a limited period of time (e.g., 1, 5, or 10 years) and then destroyed if no report is made.
+Many jurisdictions have elected to store kits for the duration of the statute of limitations for the offense.
+If a limited-time policy is implemented, it is important that patients are informed regarding the amount of time they have to decide to report and procedures for reporting.
+It is also critical that the period of time given to patients to decide allows them the chance to consider their decision thoroughly; a short time such as a week or a month may not be sufficient to make such a decision.

 Document the handling, transfer, and storage of evidence.
 Examiners must maintain control of evidence during the exam, while evidence is being dried, and until it is in the kit container and sealed (and then follow jurisdictional procedures for storing evidence securely or handing it over to a duly authorized agent for transfer to a storage site).
-Documentation should continue with each transfer of the evidence to law enforcement, the crime laboratory, and others involved in the investigative process.150 Patients, advocates, family members, and other support persons should not handle the evidence.
+Documentation should continue with each transfer of the evidence to law enforcement, the crime laboratory, and others involved in the investigative process.
+159 Patients, advocates, family members, and other support persons should not handle the evidence.
 Documentation of the chain-of-custody information is vital to ensuring that there has been no loss or alteration of evidence prior to trial.
 Educate all those involved in handling, transferring, and storing evidence regarding the specifics of maintaining the chain of custody.
+If the patient is transferred between facilities, staff at both facilities should be careful to complete this documentation.

-150 Adapted from the California Medical Protocol for Examination of Sexual Assault and Child Sexual Abuse Victims, 2001, p.
+159 Adapted from the California Medical Protocol for Examination of Sexual Assault and Child Sexual Abuse Victims, 2001, p.
 34.